izikeros/blog/content/posts/notes/tf_idf.md

 ---
-Title: TF-IDF with examples
-Slug: tfidf-with-examples
+Category: note
 Date: 2023-11-10
 Modified: 2023-11-10
+Slug: tfidf-with-examples
 Status: published
+Summary: Learn how TF-IDF calculates the importance of a word in a document and why rare words are given more weight than common ones.
+Explore examples to understand term frequency and inverse document frequency metrics.
+ai_summary: true
+Title: TF-IDF with examples
 tags:
   - tfidf
   - tf-idf